 Section 16(a) of the Exchange Act requires the Company's officers, Directors, and persons who own more than ten percent of a registered class of the Company's equity securities to file certain reports of ownership and changes in share ownership with the SEC and the NYSE.
-Based upon its review of such forms that were filed in 2008, and written representations from certain reporting persons that such forms were not required to be filed by those persons in 2008, the Company believes that all filing requirements applicable to its officers and Directors during 2008 and through February, 2009, were met.
+Based upon its review of such forms that were filed in 2009, and written representations from certain reporting persons that such forms were not required to be filed by those persons for the reporting year 2009, the Company believes that all filing requirements applicable to its officers and Directors during 2009 and through February 2010, were met.